Androdioecy

-Androdioecy is sometimes referred to as a mixed breeding system with trioecy and gynodioecy.
-It is a dimorphic sexual system in plants alongside gynodioecy and dioecy.
+Androdioecy, trioecy and gynodioecy are sometimes referred to as a mixed mating systems.
+Androdioecy is a dimorphic sexual system in plants comparable with gynodioecy and dioecy.

 Evolution of androdioecy

 The fitness requirements for androdioecy to arise and sustain itself are theoretically so improbable that it was long considered that such systems do not exist.
-Particularly, males and hermaphrodites have to have the same fitness, in other words the same number of offspring, in order to be maintained.
+Particularly, males and hermaphrodites have to have the same fitness, in other words produce the same number of offspring, in order to be maintained.
 However, males only have offspring by fertilizing eggs or ovules of hermaphrodites, while hermaphrodites have offspring both through fertilizing eggs or ovules of other hermaphrodites and their own ovules.
 This means that all else being equal, males have to fertilize twice as many eggs or ovules as hermaphrodites to make up for the lack of female reproduction.

 Androdioecy can evolve either from hermaphroditic ancestors through the invasion of males or from dioecious ancestors through the invasion of hermaphrodites.
 The ancestral state is important because conditions under which androdioecy can evolve differ significantly.